pherb127/Algorithmic_trading_strategies/README.md

 # Algorithmic_trading_strategies

-This project aims to implement and test several trading strategies I could learn online or in Jason Strimpel's book : Python for Algorithmic Trading Cookbook
+This project aims to implement and test several trading strategies I could learn online or in Jason Strimpel's book : Python for Algorithmic Trading Cookbook.
+The code is written in Python.